1Spirit1/Learn-Linux/contributing.md

  **1. See the Issue section** <br/>

 Try to make PR to only for open issues.
 See the issue section for open issues.
 Get yourself assigned and work on it.
-Issues that contain "self-assign" tag don't need assignment, anyone can work on them.<br/>
+Issues that contain "self-assign" tag are special, anyone can work on them, just follow the rules mentioned in that respective issue.

 **NOTE :** If think any area needs modification like content is outdated,typo, improvement you can open that issue by yourself and work on it.

-DON'T MAKE UNESCESSARY COMMITS AND PRs

 <br/>